 However, addressing the immediate causes and underlying drivers of deforestation is never easy, and is harder in some places than others.

 For example, in the Congo Basin, much forest loss is due to small-scale clearing by very poor people for subsistence livelihoods.
 Pursuing a law enforcement approach to address such situations in the absence of viable economic alternatives and human rights protections is unacceptable.
 Instead, development finance is needed to provide access to clean energy sources to replace reliance on wood-based fuels, and to create other forest-friendly rural livelihood options.

-For example, key countries and a broad range of stakeholders endorsed the High Ambition Coalition for Nature and People’s call to protect 30% of the world’s terrestrial and ocean areas by 2030 (30x30) — an objective that’s already attracted $5 billion in early philanthropic funding pledges.
+- In December 2022, government Parties to the Convention on Biological Diversity adopted the Kunming-Montreal Global Biodiversity Framework at COP15.
+The Framework mirrors the Glasgow Leaders Declaration, aiming to halt and reverse biodiversity loss by 2030.
+It builds on the prior endorsement by key countries and a broad range of stakeholders of the High Ambition Coalition for Nature and People’s 30x30 target — to protect 30% of the world’s land and oceans by 2030 — an objective that had already attracted $5 billion in early philanthropic funding pledges in 2021.

 Thanks to the rapidly expanded quality and availability of forest monitoring data, not only can we detect where forest loss is taking place in near-real time, we can identify the causes of that loss and analyze past patterns to predict future trajectories of deforestation.
 Further, we can be increasingly confident that we know what works to slow and halt forest loss.
 We need to act on that knowledge.